Gerald Desmond Bridge in Long Beach, California

 and Competitiveness Frontiers

-The United States has stood apart from the rest of the world during the past half-century in its record of sustained innovation – across industries old and new, and through the ups and downs of economic cycles – yet today faces new realities and imperatives transforming the context for innovation leadership.
+The United States has stood apart from the rest of the world during the past three quarters of a century in its record of sustained innovation – across industries old and new, and through the ups and downs of economic cycles.
+But today the nation faces new realities and imperatives transforming the context for innovation leadership.

-Rapid and accelerating changes in technology have contributed to a turbulent and transforming nature of innovation beyond anything experienced in human history, creating new opportunities for nations around the world to develop their own, distinctive innovation ecosystems.
-The world today is dramatically more interconnected and fast-paced, making real the potential to spark imagination through shared ideas and networks.
-The increased access to constantly evolving tools of innovation and emerging business models allow the individual and institution alike to discover, conceptualize, develop and scale a disruptive innovation.
+Rapid and accelerating technology changes have contributed to a turbulent and transforming nature of innovation beyond anything experienced in human history, creating new opportunities for nations around the world to develop their own, distinctive innovation ecosystems.
+The world today is dramatically more interconnected and fast-paced.
+The increased access to constantly evolving innovation tools and emerging business models allow the individual and institution alike to discover, conceptualize, develop, and scale a disruptive innovation.

-In that vein, the Council launched a new, flagship initiative, the National Commission on Innovation and Competitiveness Frontiers (Commission) – a multi-year national movement to transform the way in which we innovate across the United States, and to drive long-term productivity and inclusive prosperity – is making a tangible impact on rewiring America to succeed in this changing global innovation landscape.
+To understand better this changing world and to position America and Americans for success, the Council launched the National Commission on Innovation and Competitiveness Frontiers (Commission) – a multi-year movement to transform how we innovate across the United States, and to drive long-term productivity growth, national security, and inclusive prosperity.

 Phase 1 of the National Commission – kicked off in 2019 (learn more about the kick-off by reading its summary, Launch) – generated during the first year of the COVID-19 pandemic a seminal report, Competing in the Next Economy, outlining 50+ strategic recommendations to improve U.S. innovation tenfold: 10X.

-Please check back often for the latest updates as the Commission embarks on this new path to move the United States beyond resiliency and into a position to thrive, not in spite of turbulence and transformation, but because of it.
+Stay tuned for the latest updates as the Commission embarks on this transformative journey, positioning the United States to thrive amid turbulence and transformation.

 Leadership